musthafak/webapp-test-automation-demo/README.md

    ```

 3. **Update Config File:**
    Update the configuration file `configs/test_environment.json` in the test directory to manage test environment settings, such as the Trello email, password, API key, token, base URLs, and browser configurations.
-Supported browsers are firefox and chrome.
+Supported browsers are firefox, edge and chrome.

 4. **Execute Tests:**
    Execute the automated test scripts by running following commands